-The method has its source in the Vedas.
-The Vedas describe universal laws, God, Cosmos and truth about human potential, and a way to reach it.
+vedic art is a personal development method that has its source in the Vedas.
+The Vedas describe universal laws of nature, Cosmos and truth about human potential, and a way to reach it.

 This ancient wisdom, which was born 5000 years ago, in a natural and simple way, assists the man awakening the inner power of creation that is hidden inside each man.
 For centuries, it was available to yogis and those fluent with Sanskrit.

 Master Maharishi Mahesh Yogi wished that the wisdom is widely spread and is available to the Western people.
 He knew that this knowledge, the truth can set people free and make them live a happy life, in accordance with Universal laws.